tidyverse/tidyverse.org/content/blog/renaming-default-branch/index.md

 ---
 output: hugodown::hugo_document

-slug: rename-default-branch
+slug: renaming-default-branch
-title: rename default branch
+title: Renaming the default branch
 date: 2021-09-10
 author: Jenny Bryan
 description: >
-    We are renaming the default branch of many repos and this post explains how contributors can adapt, using some new functionality in usethis.
+    We are renaming the default branch of many Git(Hub) repositories and this post explains how contributors can adapt, using new functionality in usethis.

 photo:
   url: https://unsplash.com/photos/jA264x_MkCI